Regimental Badge

 “The Crown and One” is an unofficial badge which dates from 1873 when the Regiment received permission to wear the Crown above the figure ‘1’ – denoting the First Regiment of Foot – on the shoulder straps of NCOs and soldiers.
 Although that shoulder strap title was replaced in 1881, the emblem was used for such items as a badge on sports strips, sports’ colours ties (bottom right) awarded for meritorious performance in Battalion teams, officers’ blazer buttons and vehicles.
 It has also been adopted as a logo for Regimental Clubs and the tie is now awarded in recognition of special work for the Regiment

 The Regiment recruited its soldiers from Edinburgh, the Lothians and the former county of Peeblesshire.
-The Regimental tartan was Hunting Stuart (left) which was worn by all ranks except Pipers who wore the Sovereign’s personal tartan, Royal Stuart (centre); an honour granted by King George V to mark the tercentenary of the Regiment in 1933.
+The Regimental tartan was Hunting Stewart (left) which was worn by all ranks except Pipers who wore the Sovereign’s personal tartan, Royal Stewart (centre); an honour granted by King George V to mark the tercentenary of the Regiment in 1933.
 The colours of the Regiment used for ties (bottom, second from the right), scarves etc are Oxford Blue, Gosling Green and Peony Red.

 tartan-and-badges